shanelonergan/shanelonergan.github.io/_posts/2020-04-4-planning-a-project.md

 ## Phase 6: Code MVP

 I usually start with the back end, so I will build out my models and make sure the relationships are working properly, testing with a REST client, such as Insomnia or Postman, as I go.
 I commit to GitHub often, making sure to keep them small with specific commit messages.
 Once the back-end is set up, I move on to the front end.
 I like to work feature-by-feature, making sure to mark them as completed on Trello when finished.
-Once my MVP is complete, I will deploy, usually on Netlify and Heroku.
+Once my MVP is complete, I will deploy, usually on [Netlify](https://www.netlify.com/) and [Heroku]([)](https://www.heroku.com/).

 ## Phase 7+: Add features